Here are five trends to watch in the world of paper packaging.

 It was hard for Pack Expo attendees to miss Clemson University’s booth, which resembled a “tiger’s den” and was created completely of corrugated materials.
 The booth sat near the top of the convention center’s south hall escalators and enticed exhibitors and attendees to take a closer look at a standing corrugated tiger and animal heads ranging from a dinosaur to a bull—all made of corrugated materials and mounted on corrugated-paneled walls.

-“We were able to take a material that is not usually considered decorative and transform it into something eye-catching and beautiful,” says Haley Appleby, lecturer in the Department of Food, Nutrition and Packaging Sciences at Clemson University.
+“We were able to take a material that is not usually considered decorative and transform it into something eye-catching and beautiful,” said Haley Appleby, lecturer in the Department of Food, Nutrition and Packaging Sciences at Clemson University.
 Someone who stopped by the school’s booth commented that corrugated could be the next wall paneling material.
-Though Appleby wasn’t convinced that corrugated wall paneling would catch on as the latest interior design trend, she did say: “I hope we allowed people to think outside the typical corrugated box at alternative possibilities for paper-based materials.”
+Though Appleby wasn’t convinced that corrugated wall paneling would catch on as the latest interior design trend, she said: “I hope we allowed people to think outside the typical corrugated box at alternative possibilities for paper-based materials.”

 Automation Is Taking the Stage

 During Pack Expo 2019, automation certainly left a mark, perhaps most prominently in the Robotics Zone.
 There, in coordination with PMMI, “philanth-robots” packed more than 6,000 packages of nutritious snacks for the nonprofit Blessings in a Backpack.
 But even outside of the Robotics Zone, the exposition was packed with automation innovations and information.
 Among automation technology’s many benefits on display: helping to further improve upon the material advantages of corrugated boxboard, and allowing on-demand packagers to create more densely packed boxes, reducing waste and saving money.
-Learn more about how the entire packaging process is benefiting from advances in automation on How Life Unfolds.
+Learn more about how the entire packaging process is benefiting from advances in automation.